 There did appear to be, however, a strong psychological motive behind the activities of the hapless Plumbers.
 As the Vietnam War continued to descend into chaos and massive death counts, the Nixon administration felt weak and isolated.
 In the mania that festered in this environment, the White House staff became convinced that their enemies had better espionage capabilities than they themselves had.
 The publication of the Pentagon Papers, as described in nearly all the memoirs above, became a critical catalyst for White House paranoia.
 Nixon and his staff felt a need to quickly develop a private espionage capability, because they were sure they were surrounded by enemies.

 It was this paranoid atmosphere that made the two slippery, shadowy operatives E. Howard Hunt and G. Gordon Liddy suddenly attractive to Nixon's top staff in 1971 and 1972.
 It wasn't information that the White House wanted.
 It was Hunt and Liddy that they wanted.
 The White House wanted to have some strong spies on their own team -- and there's not much evidence that John Mitchell or Bob Haldeman or Chuck Colson (or Richard Nixon himself, if he knew about the break-ins) really cared what the spies did with their time.
 It was just important that the spies were on Mitchell and Haldeman and Colson's own team.

 This psychological explanation seems to me the only one that explains the Watergate break-in.
 Political or logical explanations are always unconvincing, because they all assume that the White House considered the risk of conducting an illegal spy operation problematic.
 The reverse was true.
 The break-in didn't occur despite the fact that it was illegal -- it occurred because it was illegal.
 The Watergate break-in, like the Ellsberg operation before it, was a practice drill.
-Mitchell and Haldeman and Colson (and Nixon) wanted to know that someone on their team had the cojones and the technical skills to pull off an illegal domestic spying operation off.
+Mitchell and Haldeman and Colson (and Nixon) wanted to know that someone on their team had the cojones and the technical skills to pull off an illegal domestic spying operation.
 That was the real motive -- and the only motive -- for Watergate.